loopbackio/loopback.io/pages/en/lb3/Model-property-reference.md

 summary:
 ---

-{% include important.html content="

-This reference information is being moved to the API documentation.
+{% include important.html content="This reference information is being moved to the API documentation.
 Until that is complete, it is provided here.
 " %}

 ## Application properties